Introduction

 FAQs ( Frequently Asked Questions)

-1. What is an FSI (Floor Space Index)?
+1. What is FSI in simple terms?

-1. What is an example of FSI (Floor Space Index)?
+2. What is an example of FSI (Floor Space Index)?

 For example, if you have a plot of land that is 500 sq.m and the permissible FSI is 1.5, you can construct a total built-up area of 750 Sq.m on that plot.
 This area can be distributed over multiple floors, depending on local building regulations.

-1. What is the FSI (Floor Space Index in India)?
+3. What is the FSI (Floor Space Index in India)?

 In India, Floor Space Index (FSI) is regulated by local municipal authorities and varies from city to city and locality to locality.
 It is a critical factor in urban planning that determines how much can be built on a piece of land, helping to manage population density and ensure adequate infrastructure.

-1. What is the difference between FAR (Floor Area Ratio) and FSI (Floor Space Index)?
+4. What is the difference between FAR (Floor Area Ratio) and FSI (Floor Space Index)?

 FSI (Floor Space Index) and FAR (Floor Area Ratio) are essentially the same planning metric and are often used interchangeably, especially in India.
 Both indicate the maximum allowable built-up area on a plot relative to the plot’s total land area.